How Long Do Hemorrhoids Last?

 How Long Do Hemorrhoids Last

 Three out of four people will experience hemorrhoids at some point or another in their lives.
+Which means there are a lot of people who want to know how long do hemorrhoids last.
 Luckily for them, hemorrhoids don’t usually stay around for very long.
 Most hemorrhoids will resolve themselves within a week’s time with a mixture of home remedies.

 Risk Factors for Hemorrhoids